ChrisLamb160/Projects/README.md

-## Within these files, you will find my assignments 6, 7, and 8.
+## Within this page, you will find my assignments 6, 7, and 8.

 ### _Assignment 6_ was the assignment where we learned the topic of "Functions".
 This would be things like rotate, scale, push, pop, and more.